hdlguy/alinx/README.md

 # ALINX Board
 Some fpga and software logic to test out the new ALINX AXU2CG-E development board.

+## Methodology
+First, an fpga design was created with Zynq MPSOC system and this was compiled.
+The resulting XSA file was then used to create a Petalinux boot image that mounts the sd card as a Debian root filesystem.

+Features of the the board were then tested using Linux command, C programs and fpga logic.

 ## Things Tested
     - Xilinx XCZU2CG-1SFVC784E MPSOC device
     - PS DDR4 memory